Adding Terpenes to Cannabis Products (Distillate, Buds, Dabs, Oil, & Tinctures)

 With some delicious terpenes, however, every cannabis session may be all the more pleasant.
 If you’re a huge lemon fan, for instance, or you enjoy a more earthy smoke, some terpenes may give you that extra kick.
 If they also match your desired results, there’s no doubt you’ll enjoy your cannabis more.

 We still haven’t figured out all the effects terpenes can have on our bodies.
 Nevertheless, we know enough to want to add them to our cannabis.
-One of the reasons for this is that they can give us a better high; they can enhance our uptake of cannabinoids, as well as have a therapeutic effect.
+One of the reasons for this is that they can give us an entourage effect; they can enhance our uptake of cannabinoids.

 Caryophyllene, for instance, can interact with CB2 receptors directly, whereas limonene may help the body absorb other terpenes better.
 The end result of all of this is a more complex and enhanced effect, one that wouldn’t be as strong if terpenes were excluded from the equation.